 When connecting an app, it is very important to complete these steps fully, and in the order prompted.

-1. Begin by navigating to the Connectors page in BetterCloud, and select the +Add Connector button on the top right-side of the page:
+1. Begin by navigating to the Connectors page in BetterCloud, and select the Add A Different Connector button on the top right-side of the page:

 2. Next, select the Microsoft Connector “Add” button to begin your installation process:

 3. Explore the Use Cases and Admin Permissions for the Microsoft Office 365 Connector:

 4. Next, review the permissions that are required in BetterCloud when installing the Office 365 Connector: